Easter Offensive in southern Cambodia and the Mekong Delta: Aftermath

-The official PAVN history claims that the PAVN/VC "eliminated more than 30,000 enemy troops from the battlefield, annihilated ten enemy battalions, attacked and crippledfive regiments of the 7th and 9th Divisions, annihilated or forced 500 outposts to surrender, liberated 350,000 people and gained control of over 72 villages in Mỹ Tho Province and in parts of Bến Tre, Kiến Phong and Kiến Tường Provinces."
+The official PAVN history claims that the PAVN/VC "eliminated more than 30,000 enemy troops from the battlefield, annihilated ten enemy battalions, attacked and crippled five regiments of the 7th and 9th Divisions, annihilated or forced 500 outposts to surrender, liberated 350,000 people and gained control of over 72 villages in Mỹ Tho Province and in parts of Bến Tre, Kiến Phong and Kiến Tường Provinces."

 During September, the situation in the Delta remained relatively uneventful.
 Not until early October did PAVN/VC-initiated actions resume again at a high level.
 The increased effort appeared to have some connection with the ceasefire agreement which was being finalized in Paris.
 In this effort, the PAVN 1st Division sent two regiments, the 42nd and 101D, south into An Giang Province and concurrently west into the Ba Hon Mountain area near the coast in Hà Tiên Province.
 East of the Mekong River, elements of the PAVN 207th and E2 Regiments, which were operating in the area of Kompong Trabek and north of Cai Cai, also infiltrated into Kiến Phong Province.
 South of the Bassac River, the PAVN 18B, 95A, D1 and D2 Regiments simultaneously moved eastward, establishing blocking positions along lines of communication and among populous areas.
 This fanning-out pattern clearly indicated an attempt by the PAVN/VC to extend their presence over the Delta, undoubtedly in preparation for a ceasefire in place.
 However, by the end of October when the ceasefire agreement failed to materialize, these activities declined significantly.

 In late October and early November, the ARVN 7th Division made several contacts with the PAVN/VC in Kiến Phong Province.
 During a battle in the Hồng Ngự District where the Mekong River crossed the border, elements of the Division, in coordination with RF/PF forces, annihilated a battalion of the PAVN 207th Regiment, taking 73 prisoners during eight days of engagement.
 Most of the prisoners were teenagers, ill-fed and ill-equipped, some without weapons or ammunition.
 They disclosed that they had been abandoned by their leaders who fled when the fighting became tough.

 Along the common boundary of Kiến Tường and Kiến Phong Provinces, the ARVN 10th Regiment, 7th Division supported by United States Army Air Cavalry teams also had repeated success during contacts made with infiltrated elements of the PAVN E2 Regiment, 5th Division.
 A PAVN/VC scheme to attack Cao Lãnh, the provincial capital of Kiến Phong, was preempted by the quick deployment of the 11th and 12th Regiments, 7th Division into this area.